vladimir-v-bvn/sp-abank-microservices-full_size-2-angular-keycloak-grafana-k8/README.md

   Docker, Docker Compose, Kubernetes

-api-gateway provides common logon to the apllication, uses KeyCloak to manage users and provide JWT tokens to access services, secures the application with Spring Security, routes requests to secured endpoints.
+api-gateway provides common logon to the application, uses KeyCloak to manage users and provide JWT tokens to access services, secures the application with Spring Security, routes requests to secured endpoints.